ibrahimt2/hci-deliverables/content/blog/hello-world/index.md

 description: "Im down to use whatever"
 ---

+## HCI Group 6

+# Overview
 We can just type in Markdown and not have to worry about html.
 This Gatsby starter takes care of everything.
 No permissions stuff and pasting in the URL specifically either

-OSMAN WHERE YOU AT BROTHER